-Current Location: Elementary schools Designation: Senior Kindergarten and up Enrolment: Enrolment: varies Admission Criteria: Speech and Language are both a concern Admission Process: Concerns with speech and/or language are identified by teacher/facilitator/parent Lakehead District School Board Speech Language Pathology (SLP) Services Referral Form is completed by the facilitator Original referral form is sent to the Lakehead District School Board speechlanguage pathologist (Victoria Park) - school is to keep a copy of the Referral Form in the student's OSR Board Criteria for Intensive Support: The child will receive direct intervention if the student has: mild to severe speech and language difficulties The student will receive mediated intervention if the student has: a very mild speech concern that can be addressed in school through teacher modeling mild to moderate language difficulties that can be addressed by a school-based program that is monitored by a SLP The student will receive consultative intervention if the student has: Criteria for Change of Placement: mild to severe language concerns Change of placement is individual to the ending of Flavorione. student's needs
+Current Location: Elementary schools Designation: Senior Kindergarten and up Enrolment: varies Admission Criteria: Speech and Language are both a concern Admission Process: Concerns with speech and/or language are identified by teacher/facilitator/parent Lakehead District School Board Speech Language Pathology (SLP) Services Referral Form is completed by the facilitator Original referral form is sent to the Lakehead District School Board speech-language pathologist (Victoria Park) - school is to keep a copy of the Referral Form in the student's OSR Board Criteria for Intensive Support: The child will receive direct intervention if the student has: 1. mild to severe speech and language difficulties The student will receive mediated intervention if the student has: 1. a very mild speech concern that can be addressed in school through teacher modeling 2. mild to moderate language difficulties that can be addressed by a school-based program that is monitored by a SLP The student will receive consultative intervention if the student has: 1. mild to severe language concerns Criteria for Change of Placement: Change of placement is individual to the student's needs